 - a.
-Solid, black scrub-style, straight leg pants uniform.
+Solid, black scrub-style uniform, straight leg pants or jogger-type or cuffed scrub pants paired with long black socks with no exposed skin.
 No colored stitching or trim.
 Pants waist must be kept at the waist. - b.
 ATU Nursing insignia on left sleeve of uniform. - c.
 One full or 3/4 length white lab coat with ATU Nursing insignia on left sleeve.
 A white lab jacket is not acceptable.
 A black lab jacket with ATU insignia on the sleeve is acceptable to wear with scrubs. - d.
 White or black, closed toe leather nursing shoes; clean and in good repair.
 Crocs with holes are not allowed.
-Clogs and slinged heeled shoes and white or black leather tennis shoes with conservative trim may be worn. - e.
-Name badge with student's name, picture, and ATU Nursing Student, will be worn on upper left chest. - f.
+Clogs and slinged heeled shoes and white or black leather tennis shoes with conservative trim may be worn. - Name badge with student's name, picture, and ATU Nursing Student, will be worn on upper left chest.

+- f.
 Hair shall be pulled back away from the face and off the shoulder if it is longer than shoulder length. - g.
 Fingernails should be short, no longer than fingertips.
 Colored fingernail polish is not to be worn on clinical days.
 Artificial nails are prohibited.
-No gel, dip or shellac nail polish allowed.
+No gel, dip or shellac nail polish allowed. - h.

-- h.
 Students may not have tongue piercing.
 If the tongue has been pierced, studs, rings, etc. must be removed during clinical, and any activity associated with the Arkansas Tech University Department of Nursing.
 There are to be no visible body piercings.
 Students may wear one single, stud earring in each ear, a wedding band, and a watch. - i.
-Male students must be clean-shaven, or beards and mustaches must be short, well-trimmed maximum of 1-inch in length. - j.
+Students with facial hair must be clean-shaven or have facial hair kept short, well-trimmed, maximum of 1/2 inch in length.
+Student safety is of the utmost importance and will follow the clinical facilities requirement for N95 fit testing set forth by OSHA. - j.
 No perfumes, colognes, or other strong or offensive odors (body odor, cigarette, hairsprays) will be allowed. - k.
 All visible tattoos must be covered with the exception of those that would interfere with hand washing. - I. No gum to be chewed during clinical/simulation experiences. - m.
 Plain, clean, white or black long or short sleeve shirts may be worn under scrubs and not hang longer than the uniform top at the waist. - n.
 White or natural colored socks or stockings must be worn at all times.
 If wearing a dress or skirt, must wear stockings. - o.
 Unconventional hair colors (pink, blue, red, orange, green, purple, etc.) will not be allowed. - p.
 Make-up should be used to enhance natural look and be of conservative nature. - q.
 No visible undergarments are allowed. - r.
 Plain black nursing scrub hats (aka bonnets, tiebacks, tie hats) may be worn during practicum.
 Scrub hat appearance will be professional in nature, clean, no rips, tears, or wrinkles.
-The substitution of other dark colored scrub hats will be considered if black is not readily available in the market.
-Students must seek approval from the level coordinator prior to the start of practicum for substitution other dark plain colored scrub hats.
+The substitution of otherdark colored scrub hats will be considered if black is not readily available in the market.
+Studentsmust seek approval from the level coordinator prior to the start of practicum for substitution other dark plain colored scrub hats.

 The Department of Nursing insignia (patch) is sold only in the ATU Bookstore.
-It must be sewn on the left sleeve of the uniform and lab coat halfway between the shoulder and the elbow.
+It must be sewn on the left sleeveof the uniform and lab coat halfway between the shoulder and the elbow.

 A Nursing photo ID badge must be purchased from the ID Office in Brown Building.
 Students must purchase this prior to the first day of clinical.
-If a student is currently enrolled at ATU, the student's current photo on file is used for the badge.
+If a student is currently enrolled at ATU, the student's current photo onfile is used for the badge.